 As we are moving into the technologically advanced world, more and more people own smartphones.
-With the rise in mobile users worldwide, there’s no surprise that technology like NFC (Near Field Communication) is gaining popularity.
+With the rise in mobile users worldwide, it’s no surprise that technology like NFC (Near Field Communication) is gaining popularity.
 As the name implies, it allows interactions between electronic devices in proximity.
 We shall examine its definition in-depth in the next section.
 For now, know that NFC is a unique and secure technology that allows you to make contactless payments and exchange digital content.
 The other applications of NFC will be shown in the later section, too.
 With that said, let’s start with its meaning.

 What is NFC?

-Near Field Communication is derived from Radio Frequency Identification (RFID) technology, with the difference that it has a shorter communication range for security purposes.
 Devices equipped with NFC can communicate only when they are within the range of 4 inches.
 This eliminates the need of launching applications as only bringing the devices in proximity can trigger the interaction.
-Additionally, it saves up a lot of time as it can establish a connection rapidly.
-Now that you know what NFC is, let’s move on to understanding its workings.

 How does NFC work?

 NFC works on the principle of inductive coupling.
 For communication, both devices have an antenna that generates radio waves, thereby enabling communication with each other.
 Among them, at least one device should be in active mode.
 Whereas, the device in passive mode is powered by the electromagnetic field of the active one.
-Broadly speaking, three modes of communication are supported in NFC.
-They are the card emulation mode, peer-to-peer mode, and reader mode.

-The card emulation mode includes an active device such as a payment terminal that requests data from a passive device such as a smartphone that responds to the request.
-In peer-to-peer mode, both devices are in active mode.
-They alternate between generating radio waves necessary for communication.
-An example of this mode is two smartphones transferring files such as photos or videos.
 Lastly, the reader mode has two devices, one active and the other passive.
 The active device can be a smartphone that reads information from the passive device.
-The popular examples of this mode are NFC tags on product packaging, posters, or billboards.
+Popular examples of this mode are NFC tags on product packaging, posters, or billboards.

 Applications of Near Field Communication